blackicon-eth/whereami-action/README.md

 # Where Am I?

-A composer action to share your location!
+A composer action to share your location on Farcaster.

 ## How does it work?